judithspd/judithspd.github.io/_pages/cv.md

 Attendance to conferences and workshops:
 ======
+- (2025) IEEE International Conference on Federated Learning Technologies and Applications (FLTA25).
+October 15-17, 2025.
+Dubrovnik, Croatia.
+Presentation of the paper: "Enhancing the Convergence of Federated Learning Aggregation Strategies with Limited Data".
 - (2025) EOSC SIESTA All Hands Meeting.
 Instituto de Física de Cantabria (IFCA).
 February 4-5, 2025.
 Santander, Spain.
 Talk: "Data privacy tools in EOSC SIESTA, anjana, pyCANON and differential privacy".
 - (2025) Artificial Intelligence and Software Engineering Winter School.
 University of Doha for Science and Technology (UDST).
 Janurary 19-22, 2025.
 Doha, Qatar.
 Workshop: "the eyes of AI".
 Topic: "Federated learning applied to image classification" (given jointly with Fernando Aguilar and Lara Lloret).
 - (2024) Data in research: challenges and opportunities.
 Summer courses International University